code-warrior/web-dev-env-config-files/README.md

 **Burden**: *~1 minute*

 A dot file called `.editorconfig` exists in the root of this folder.
 Drag it into your home folder.

+---

+## Testing Linters and File Formatting
+It‘s now time to check if everything is working.
+Open the enclosed `web-linter-test-project` project in VS Code and follow the directions in the `README.md` file.